Readers Question: what are the advantages and disadvantages of inflation?

 The advantages of inflation

 1. Deflation (a fall in prices – negative inflation) is very harmful.
-When prices are falling, people are reluctant to spend money because they feel goods will be cheaper in the future; therefore they keep delaying purchases.
+When prices are falling, people are reluctant to spend money because they feel that goods will be cheaper in the future; therefore they keep delaying purchases.
 Also, deflation increases the real value of debt and reduces the disposable income of individuals who are struggling to pay off their debt.
 When people take on a debt like a mortgage, they generally expect an inflation rate of 2% to help erode the value of debt over time.
 If this inflation rate of 2% fails to materialise, their debt burden will be greater than expected.
 Periods of deflation caused serious problems for the UK in 1920s, Japan in 1990s and 2000s and Eurozone in 2010s.

 2. Moderate inflation enables adjustment of wages.
 It is argued a moderate rate of inflation makes it easier to adjust relative wages.
 For example, it may be difficult to cut nominal wages (workers resent and resist a nominal wage cut).
 But, if average wages are rising due to moderate inflation, it is easier to increase the wages of productive workers; unproductive workers can have their wages frozen – which is effectively a real wage cut.
 If we had zero inflation, we could end up with more real wage unemployment, with firms unable to cut wages to attract workers.